dennisdebel/iOS-OCR-Server/README.md

 - JSON API for easy integration into apps
 - 100% local processing, no cloud, full privacy

+## Todo

+- Add selectable (dynamic) languages for translation

 ## Use Cases

-- Local OCR without cloud services
+- Local OCR + Translation without cloud services
 - Share OCR services across devices in the same network
 - Build an OCR processing cluster using multiple iPhones